oracle-livelabs/database/video-on-demand-with-nosql-database/clean-up/clean-up.md

 ## Introduction

 This lab is finished.
-We wil delete all resources created.
+We will delete all resources created.

+_Estimated Time:_ 5 minutes

 ## Task 1: Delete resources created using Cloud Shell